 Are too many youth volunteer activities focused on the “result” at the expense of the “why?”
 Are we fostering self-centeredness in children when we make volunteering easy and fun instead of meaningful?
 External rewards, like prizes, parties, and good times, come at a sacrifice to the internal rewards that shape character.
 When meaning is missing, we not only risk producing future generations of children with declining levels of empathy, we risk the future of civil society itself.

 Fortunately, a few years later, Danielle became one of a small percentage of teens who discovered the “why” behind the “result” of her own volunteering.
 Through a service project with Heifer International, she found deep meaning that ignited a passion for environmental stewardship.
 Redefining the way she saw service from “something you did on the side when you had time” to “a lifestyle.”

 Danielle continued with a poignant message: “It makes you live with a sense of urgency to know that even your attitude can have an effect on someone and make them more effective participants in their community.”

 I fantasize about a day when more young people have opportunities like Danielle — when we begin to measure success through meaning rather than through numbers.
 For that to occur, parents, teachers, and community leaders must give youth the kinds of experiences that transform them from the inside into tomorrow’s caring, compassionate, and engaged citizens.
 When this happens, they will truly become “secret weapons” for social and environmental change.

 ©2014 Marilyn Price-Mitchell.
 All rights reserved.
-Please contact for permission to reprint.
+Please see the reprint guidelines for Marilyn’s articles.